MayarAtefsaleh/Company-Website/README.md

 - **HTML**: Used for structuring the web pages.
 - **CSS**: Applied for styling and layout purposes.
 - **JavaScript**: Implemented for interactivity and dynamic functionality.
+- **Swiper libirary**
+- **normalize.css**
+- **node_modules**

 ## Responsive Design

 I have ensured that my website is fully responsive, providing an optimal viewing experience across various devices and screen sizes.

+## Design and Learning Sources
+The design of this website was created based on the knowledge and skills acquired from Elzero Web School and various YouTube videos related to web development.

 ## Usage